bluesea0125/BlockChain/BreakUp/README.md

   - Blockchain is one kind of DATA STRUCTURE, nothing but linked list, nothing but distributed database.
   - Blockchain has inherent flaws - Scalability.
 ### New After Defeat All
-  - Read All, Understand All, Feel It As a Single Object,
+  - All on the table
-  - Then Making New is Possible.
+  - Read all, understand all, have a big picture Makes New Possible.
   - DEFEAT ALL.
 FASTER THAN THE WHOLE ECOSYSTEM.
 ###